Two aces come up trumps

 Communication mix

-The hype surrounding the use of social media in corporate communications appears to be as strong as ever.
-This is repeatedly confirmed by studies conducted by Bitkom, the German Association for Information Technology, Telecommunications and New Media.
+The hype surrounding the use of social media in corporate communications shows no sign of abating.
+This is repeatedly confirmed by studies conducted by the German Information Technology and Telecommunications Industry Association (Bitkom).
 Last year, two out of three companies in Germany used social media for internal and external communications.
 One in two companies has its own social media teams.
 So is social media set to become the ultimate solution for corporate communications in the future?

 Our advice: It’s all about the mix